woossi0/suite/docs/usermanual/source/sysadmin/clustering/autoaws.rst

 #.
 Download and extract the clustering script archive to a directory.

-   .. note:: If you are an Enterprise client and do not have the script, please `let us know <http://boundlessgeo.com/about/contact-us/>`_.
+   .. note:: Please `contact us <http://boundlessgeo.com/about/contact-us/>`_ for access to this script.

 #.
 Open the file :file:`roles/aws/vars/main.yml` in a text editor.